Academy of St. Martin in the Fields

 Through June 10

-Based on Steven Spielberg’s movie, the musical “Catch Me If You Can” will be on stage in Korea from March 28 to June 10.
+Based on Steven Spielberg’s movie, the musical “Catch Me If You Can” is on stage in Korea through June 10.
 The musical was introduced on Broadway in 2011 and was nominated for four Tony Awards.
 Tickets cost 60,000 to 130,000 won.
 Located near exit 2 of Hanganjin Station on subway line 6.
 For information, call 1544-159.

 Lovers in Paris

 A new musical “Lovers in Paris,” which is based on SBS soap opera of the same name, will go on stage amid high expectations.
 Kang Tae-young, a wannabe movie director, meets Yoon Su-hyuk and Han Gi-joo in Paris.
 After returning to Seoul, Tae-young bumps into Gi-joo again and the two fall in love but conflict ensues.
 Tickets cost 40,000 to 110,000 won.
 For information, call 1577-3363.

 Viennese musical “Elisabeth” will be presented at the Blue Square Theater.
 With music by Sylvester Levay and script and lyrics by Michael Kunze, the story revolves around famous Austrian Empress Elisabeth Sissi.
 Tickets cost 30,000 to 150,000 won.
 Located near exit 2 of Hangangjin Station on subway line 6.
 For info, call (02) 6391-6333.

 Through June 3

 New musical “Doctor Zhivago” will be staged in Korea for the first time.
 Based on Boris Pasternak’s novel, the story revolves around Yuri Zhivago’s life and love during the 1917 Russian Revolution.
 The Korean production presents musical actor Hong Kwang-ho and Cho Seung-woo alternating in the lead role of Zhivago.
 For information, call 1588-5212.